Entertainment

 Why I Keep Showing Up (Even When Growth Seems Slow)

 There’s a moment during some streams where I suddenly think, I hope no one I know sees this.
 Not in a dramatic way.Not in a spiral.Just a quick, quiet thought that passes through and sits there for a second longer than I’d like.
-Because on paper, this doesn’t look impressive yet.The audience is small.The progress is slow.The vibe is very much “still figuring it out.”
+Because on paper, this doesn’t look impressive yet.The audience is small.The progress is slow.The vibe is very much “still figuring it out”.
 And somehow, that hasn’t stopped me from showing up again the next day.
-Heads up!
+The Middle

 Read More »